openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

 .. meta:
     frontend_status: Partly
-    todo: support static extension function, import/export extension function, extension function for primitive type
+    todo: static extension functions, import/export of them, extension function for primitive types

 The *extension function* mechanism allows using a special form of top-level functions as class or interface extensions.
 Syntactically, *extension* is the addition of a new functionality.

-*Extenions* can be called in the usual way as if they were methods of the original class.
+*Extensions* can be called in the usual way as if they were methods of the original class.
 However, *extensions* do not actually modify the classes they extend.
-No new member is inserted into a class, only new *extension functions* are callable with the *dot-notation* on variables of the class.
+No new member is inserted into a class; only new *extension functions* are callable with the *dot-notation* on variables of the class.

-*Extension functions* are dispatched statically, and what *extension function* is being called is already known at compile time based on the receiver type specified in the extension function declaration.
+*Extension functions* are dispatched statically; what *extension function* is being called is already known at compile time based on the receiver type specified in the extension function declaration.